 Yes, we can.
 The API provides update actions for that.

-When we created the "John Doe" customer, we used the customer-preferredShoeSize customer type instead of the default.
-To use the custom field on an existing customer, we need to have them use the custom-preferredShoeSize type so we can use the preferredShoeSize field.
+customer-preferredShoeSize customer type instead of the default.
+To use the Custom Field on an existing customer, we need to have them use the custom-preferredShoeSize type so we can use the preferredShoeSize field.customer-preferredShoeSize customer type by sending the payload below with the update request to the Customer API endpoint:/{project-id}/customers/{id-of-customer-jane-roe} with following payload:{

 "version":1,